isomerpages/nparks-sgf/index.md

       subtitle: 3 - 11 August 2024
   - infobar:
       title: Singapore Garden Festival 2024
-      description: The next edition of the SGF will run from 3 - 11 August with a wide array of displays
+      description: The next edition of SGF will run from 3 - 11 August with a wide array of displays
       button: More info
       url: /plan-your-visit/show-info